 Shop LG/F, 299 Queen's Road Central, Sheung Wan

-It’s almost the worst thing to have to say this place’s location on the web, as their coffee is so nice, that we want to keep our local all to ourselves.
+It’s almost the worst thing disclosing their location on the web, with coffee that nice, we want to keep our local fave all to ourselves.
 But alas, in the age of information – you are welcome.
 Enjoy their delicious coffee and the education they give you with each cup’s origins when you visit.
 They have a load of bakery treats too, and waffles.
 With great coffee art, comes great waffles.

 26 Upper Lascar Row, Sheung Wan